nhoening/StoSim/doc/tut/stochastic.rst

 -------
 In this example, we revisit the example from :ref:`sub_example`, only now we look at all the features StoSim offers for stochastic simulations.
-We now set the number of runs to 5.
-Then, we will look at error-bars in line plots, fixing a seed for each run for repeatability, performing T-Tests and adding more runs to the database (as well as checking the database).
+We look at error-bars in line plots, fixing a seed for each run for repeatability, performing T-Tests and adding more runs to the database (as well as checking what is in the database).

 Error-bars